-In this trading strategy, we use Donald Lambert’s original article on the Commodity Channel Index (CCI) as a starting point to create a day trading strategy for forex markets.
+In this article, we’ll use Lambert’s original article on the Commodity Channel Index as a starting point.
+By considering his trading tips, we will create a day trading strategy and apply it to forex markets.

 Formulating our CCI Day Trading Strategy